-Folk has been asking me to compare the AmpliFi Alien vs. UniFi Dream Machine (UDM) from Ubiquiti.
+Folk has asked me to compare the AmpliFi Alien vs UniFi Dream Machine (UDM) from Ubiquiti.
 It's a bit odd the request since clearly, these are two different routers entirely.
 Or are they?
 Well, find the answer in this post.

 AmpliFi Alien vs. UniFi Dream Machine: Similarities

 These two routers do share a few things in common.